 8 Ways America's Legal System Punishes People Who Are Poor

 We currently have two justice systems: one for the rich and another for everybody else.
 For hundreds of thousands of arrestees every year, the difference between freedom and jail depends solely on wealth status.
-A wealthy person can buy her pre-trial freedom, keep her job, and live at home while preparing her defense.
-An arrestee who is poor must stay in jail for days, weeks, months, or years until her case resolves.
+A wealthy person can buy their pre-trial freedom, keep their job, and live at home while preparing their defense.
+An arrestee who is poor must stay in jail for days, weeks, months, or years until their case resolves.
 Those detained prior to trial are more likely to lose their jobs, get evicted from their homes, and be unable to care for dependent relatives.
 The money bail system does nothing to promote liberty, public safety, or court appearance rates; all of these goals can be better achieved through other means, and needless pretrial detention actually increases crime rates.
 Money bail is a price tag on freedom that only serves as wealth-based discrimination.

 Private Bail Companies

 Private bail companies exacerbate the inequality caused by pretrial money bail.
 Those wealthy enough to pay their full bail amount get it back when their case ends — even if they are found guilty.
 But those who cannot afford their full bail amount (often over six figures) must contract with a private bail company to pay 10% — which can be tens of thousands of dollars — and that money is never returned.
 Those who can’t afford to pay 10% can be placed under predatory debt agreements with extortionate interest, creating a debt that will take years to pay off and take money away from basic amenities such as food, shelter, and transportation.
-In many cases, private bail companies continue to abuse impoverished individuals long after their criminal case has been resolved: even when the charges have been dismissed and an arrestee has been fully exonerated, private bail companies violate law and ethics through predatory techniques to secure payments.
+In many cases, private bail companies continue to abuse impoverished individuals long after their criminal case has been resolved.
+Even when the charges have been dismissed and an arrestee has been fully exonerated, private bail companies violate law and ethics through predatory techniques to secure payments.

 Suspended Drivers Licenses

-In 38 states, someone will lose their driver’s license if they cannot afford to pay their court debt, even for minor offenses like littering that have nothing to do with traffic safety.
+In 38 states, an individual can lose their driver’s license if they cannot afford to pay their court debt, even for minor offenses like littering that have nothing to do with traffic safety.
 A valid driver’s license is the single most important factor in getting and maintaining a job.
 Residents with suspended licenses are even further burdened by not being able to fulfill daily responsibilities like caring for children, making doctor’s appointments, getting to the grocery store, and commuting to work.
 Without a license, everything becomes more expensive, as individuals are forced to pay for rides just to tend to the necessities of living.
 The government is trapping people in a cycle of poverty, making it even more unlikely that they will ever pay back the court debt that led to the suspension in the first place.